Your vacation time is here. But what happens when your spouse refuses to let you travel with your child?

 Does your child need travel consent?

 When both parents have joint custody of a child (and depending on the terms, sometimes even if only one parent has sole custody), a travel consent is required.
 This shows that the child has permission to travel abroad from every parent (or guardian) who is not accompanying them on the trip.
 A travel consent applies to a child who is either traveling alone, with only one parent/guardian, friends, relatives or a group (e.g. sports, school, musical, religious).
+Here are some tips on writing a travel consent form.

 Obtaining a travel consent for your child